fredericleveille/Simulation-Serre-Centre-Sud/README.md

 Simulation will be run to see if with those latent loads, RH would rise to values around 70% (without humidity control) Two .csv hourly schedule were created with the fractional value calculated within the .xlsx file.

+The add interval measures fail when I try to run it with "uniteless" units.
+I'll try to run units in watts and force it as a schedule...But I still got the same problem...
+So the problem seems to be with encoding the data.
+It seems that becaus of the language of my system (french) I can't encode correctly in US.UTF-8.
+One option is to modify system language in the command console.
+Another option that seems to work is to convert the .csv file generated from excel with NotePad++.